 10 - Dimakya Island

-Another reason Dimakya Island is unique and protected is because it is a turtle sanctuary.
+Another reason Dimakya Island is unique and protected because it is a turtle sanctuary.
 Turtles come to the island between December and February to lay their eggs, and resort staff and volunteers fence off the eggs until they hatch.
 Resort guests can also participate in this endeavor and help protect and guide the cubs as they make their way to the sea.